 Well, in all honesty, I didn’t notice it.
 The girl captivated my focus.
 I will have to look at the pitcher another time.

 I was mesmerized by her…her eyes followed me; and, I was drawn to her.
-As I left the room with Melanie, her eyes never left me, as I looked back at her with a sad departure.
+As I left the room, her eyes never left me, as I looked back at her with a sad departure.

 I wanna go back and see her again.